iffybooks/host-a-website-at-home/README.md

 <img src="images/vlcsnap-2024-05-04-18h15m11s937_border.png" data-align="center" style="padding-bottom: 1em;" />

-❏ Enter your password at the prompt and press enter.
+❏ Enter your password at the prompt and press **enter**.
 It may take 10+ minutes for your packages to download and update.

 <img title="" src="images/vlcsnap-2024-05-04-18h15m32s775_border.png" alt="" data-align="center" style="padding-bottom: 1em;" width="485">

 # ▶ Update your hostname

-A **hostname** is a short alphanumeric name for each device on a network, sort of like a nickname.
+A **hostname** is a short alphanumeric name for each device on a network, like a nickname.
 Setting a descriptive hostname will make it easier to tell which device is which, for example when using your router admin panel.

-❏ To see your curent hostname, enter the command `hostname` and press enter.
+❏ To see your current hostname, enter the command `hostname` and press **enter**.
 The default hostname is `orangepizero2w`.

 <img title="" src="images/vlcsnap-2024-05-04-18h18m20s739_border.png" alt="" data-align="center" style="padding-bottom: 1em;" width="473">